rendezqueue/rendezllama/README.md

   - `--o_rolling transcript.txt` specifies a place to save the chat transcript as it rolls out of context and can no longer be edited.
   - `--x_answer answer.txt` specifies a multi-line prefix to place before every generated line of chat.
 Try this for models like Alpaca that are fine-tuned to follow instructions.
 - Characters.
   - `--protagonist User` sets the protagonist's name.
+Can be changed later via the `/protagonist User` command.
   - `--confidant Bot` sets the confidant's name.
+Can be changed later via the `/confidant Bot` command.
   - `--template_protagonist "{{user}}"` replaces "{{user}}" with the protagonist name.
   - `--template_confidant "{{char}}"` replaces "{{char}}" with the confidant name.
   - `--linespace_on 1` puts a space at the start of every line in the prompts (default off).
 This changes how the first word of a line (usually a character name) is tokenized.